 He has taught on Digital Design, Game Design, Media, and Film & TV courses.
 He has also taught Magic and Interactive Performance Design at Central School of Speech and Drama (2007 & 2008).

 He has been a Visiting Lecturer at the following institutions:

 Bournemouth University, Plymouth University, The University of Dundee, The University of Hull, Thames Valley University, London College of Fashion, The University of Salford, Lancaster University, Central School Of Speech and Drama, The University of the West of England, The University of Portsmouth, The University of Greenwich, Liverpool Screen School, Edinburgh School of Art, The University of Westminster, Queen Mary University of London, The University of Sussex, Central Saint Martins, The International Centre for Digital Content, Helsinki University of Technology, Aalto University, The Royal College of Art, Central Saint Martins, Università degli Studi di Milano, l’Institut National de l’Audiovisuel (INA), The Bulgarian National Academy of Arts, Liverpool John Moores University, The Architectural Association, Norwich University of the Arts, Lancaster University.

-Stuart is co-founder and co-editor of The Journal of Performance Magic.
+Stuart is co-founder of the Magic Research Group, Huddersfield and co-founder & co-editor of The Journal of Performance Magic.